Injury Prevention Dellwood, MO

 Muscle Imbalance

-Muscle balance is crucial to supporting joints and preventing injury.
-Imbalance can result in overemphasis for one set of muscles, which may cause your body to force it to participate in an activity it shouldn’t.
-It can also lead to poor posture, and the weaker muscles will become fatigued more quickly, making them more susceptible to injuries.
-Injuries can be caused by insufficient muscle balance between muscle groups, such as having a strong hamstring and weak quadriceps, or within muscle groups, such as an imbalance between the four muscles of the rotator cuff.
-Muscle imbalance can lead to:
+Muscle balance is crucial to maintaining healthy joints and staving off injury.
+Imbalance can lead to overemphasis for one muscle group, which may cause your body to use it in a way it shouldn’t.
+It also prevents you from having ideal posture, and one set of muscles becoming tired more quickly, increasing the risk of injury.
+Muscle imbalance applies to poor muscle balance between muscle groups, such as having a strong hamstring and weak quadriceps, or within muscle groups, such as the four muscles in the rotator cuff having different levels of strength.
+Symptoms include:

-Customized injury prevention with our licensed physical therapists in Dellwood, MO will ensure that your muscles are at optimal proportional strength.
+Tailored injury prevention with our professional physical therapists in Dellwood, MO will bring balance to your muscles.

 Movement Dysfunction